SuperOfficeDocs/superoffice-docs/docs/database/tables/reply-template-body.md

 ---
-uid: table-reply-template-body
+uid: table-reply_template_body
-title: reply\_template\_body table
+title: reply_template_body table
 description: Contains the body of the reply templates in different languages so.generated: true
 keywords:
   - "database"
   - "reply_template_body"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"